opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 - _Last month_: Compare work packages to thirty working days ago.

-For any of these options, you may either
+By default, Baseline will compare to 8 AM local time of the relevant day.
+You can change this to any other time of your choosing.

->**Note:** These are relative comparison points, which means that _Yesterday_ will always refer to the day the current day, and not a specific day.
-You can use these to set up, for example, "running" baselines that show you all the things that have happened within the past week.
+>**Note:** These are relative comparison points, which means that _Yesterday_ will always refer to the day before the current day, and not a specific date.
+You can use these to set up "running" baselines that show you all changes within the past day or week.

 ### A specific date

 ![You can compare the present state to a specific date in the past](13-0_Baseline_specificDate.png)

-If you want to compare between now and a specific date in the past, you can select "a specific date" from the dropdown and select a particular date.
+If you want to compare between now and a specific date in the past, you can select "a specific date" in the dropdown and select a particular date.
 With this option, the comparison will always be between the current state and that specific date in the past.

->**Note:** You can use this to "freeze" a baseline point, so the view always shows changes in comparison to that particular time.
+>**Note:** You can use this to "freeze" the baseline comparison point so that the view always shows changes in comparison to that specific date, regardless of when you access it.

 ### A custom date range

 ![You can see changes between two dates](13-0_Baseline_dateRange.png)

-OpenProject also allows you to compare work packages between two specific dates in the past.
-To select a custom date range:

-1. Click on the "Baseline" button/icon in the toolbar.
+OpenProject also allows you to compare between two specific dates in the past.
+To select a custom date range, choose "between two specific dates" in the dropdown and select two dates in the date picker below.

-2. From the dropdown menu, choose "between two specific dates".

-3. Two date pickers will appear, representing the start and end dates of the desired range.
-Click on the dates to choose them accordingly.

->**Note**: This is will create a fixed baseline view that will remain the same regardless of when a user accesses it, since both points are in the past.
+>**Note**: This is will create a fixed baseline view that will remain the same regardless of when you accesses it, since both points are fixed in the past.

 ## Understanding the comparison results